ESMO Georges Mathé Translational Research Fellowship

 Number of fellowships

-- One Georges Mathé Translational Research Fellowship available per year
+- One Georges Mathé Translational Research Fellowship available per year, to be started within the year awarded.

 - Be involved in cancer research and treatment with at least two years experience in medical oncology